 “A genome is like a big instruction manual that tells you how to make an organism,” explains Dr. Miller, now a a genetics professor at UC-Davis.
 “At the time, we didn’t have a fully decoded sequence.
 We didn’t have the full book.
 Imagine that you have only certain sentences, and you don’t know their order.”

-As geneticists cracked open those first sentences, Dr. Miller focused his graduate work on decoding snippets of steelhead DNA.
-His goal was a career in conservation genetics, working to protect threatened species like the springers he hooked as a kid on Oregon’s Molalla River.
-What he didn’t expect was where this research would lead—to a discovery that rocked the science on what it takes to be a spring Chinook, and also ratcheted up the pressure to save them.
+As geneticists cracked open those first sentences, Dr. Miller hoped these new insights could help protect threatened species like the springers he hooked as a kid on Oregon’s Molalla River.
+What he didn’t expect was that his own research would rock the science on what it takes to be a spring Chinook, and ratchet up the pressure to save them.

 Southern Resident orcas possess a charisma that reaches everyone.
 Even those who’ve never seen an orca breach the Salish Sea, or watched that black-and-white ripple streak the water, as long as a yacht.
 Orcas make international headlines—as was the case in 2018, when we watched Tahlequah, another J Pod member, carry her dead calf for 17 days in mourning.